turingschool/career-development-curriculum-site/module_two/mod2_week2.md

 * Utilize tools and strategies for building connection
 * Create and execute a plan to start expanding your network

-## Week 2 Lesson - Building Connection Part I
+## Week 2 Lesson - Building Connection
 Allow yourself 30-40 minutes to complete the following lesson.
 Start by viewing the videos below.

 ### Section 1: Introduction